A story featuring Son & Garden, a Farmhouse Kitchen Restaurant.

 "Why?"
 Hiro asked.

-I asked if Hiro wanted to switch seats once in a while.
+I asked my husband if he wanted to switch seats once in a while.
 He considered that.

-After we gave our beverage orders, our server pointed at a flowery nook at the corner of the restaurant.
+After asking for our beverage orders, our server pointed at a flowery nook at the corner of the restaurant.
 From where we were, it looked like an indoor veranda where a bride and groom would sit on their wedding night.
-Our server invited us to sit at that table and gestured for us to walk on over.
+Our server invited us to sit at that table and gestured us to walk on over.

 "They wanted us to sit here!
 How cool is that!"
 Maybe Peet or Biw saw my face when I saw Hiro's gray view outside.
 It was nice of them to move us to a new table if they noticed that.

-When Hiro said those words I knew we came to Son & Garden at the right time.
+When Hiro said that I knew we came to Son & Garden at the right time.

 Dinner was fabulous.
 From what I observed on the internet, guests frequented the restaurant for brunch most often.
-Dinner seemed more fun because it was quiet and the venue felt more romantic than cutesy-fun.
-I asked for a cocktail and when it arrived it had a floating rubber ducky on top.
+Dinner seemed more of a happening time because it was quiet and the venue felt more romantic than cutesy-fun.
+My cocktail had a floating rubber ducky on top.
 We ordered bone marrow, truffle fries, and a homey-tasting beef dish with a fried egg on top.
-There was also a "Game Hen" (a small roasted bird) with flames and for dessert, a lava cake with sky-blue cotton candy wrapped around it with flower petals and watercress leaves on top.
+For the main, we enjoyed a "Game Hen" which was a small roasted bird with real flames fuming on the plate.
+For dessert, a lava cake with a sky-like cotton candy, flower petals, and watercress arrived.

-"Who knew it paired well, huh?"
-I asked outwardly, but I knew— the team who designed the Son & Garden menu were not boring people, I could tell.
+"Who knew it would paired well, huh?"
+I asked outwardly, but I knew— the team of Son & Garden knew.
+I could tell they were not boring people.

 Thank you for reading my kwento.
 For yourself and all of us— have fun everyday.